 For hundreds of years, marital advice books have been written for women rather than men, because women were responsible for making a marriage work.
 And over all that time, their advice to women could be summed up in a single word: submit.

 THE PROBLEM with modern marriage, according to conventional wisdom, is that today's couples don't make marriage their top priority and put their relationship above all else.
 As one of my students once wrote, "People nowadays don't respect the marriage vowels."
 Perhaps she meant IOU.
-But my research on the history of marriage convinces me that people now place a higher value on marriage than ever before in history.
-In fact, that's a big part of the problem.

 Everyone knows that the intensification of work in the global economy and the erosion of the male-breadwinner family have created a crisis for parents organizing child care and couples trying to juggle work and married life.
 But what most people don't realize is that the male-breadwinner family was invented only 150 years ago, to solve an earlier crisis of work, marriage and family life.
 The current crisis is as broad as its predecessor, and its ultimate resolution no more predictable now than…